yamachan/jgss-hack/RTK1_Composite.md

 ## Workroom function

-You also use workroom function which is free of charge composite shop.
-It's good for the workroom in players home.
+You also can use the workroom function which is free of charge composite shop.
+It's good for the workroom, workbench or craft table in players home.

 This function is very similar with "shop" function, just use "workroom" command in lieu of it.